 The teaching staff at Selattyn C.E.
 Primary School provide a suitably differentiated curriculum for all children in their care.
 Support and specialised resources are co-ordinated by one staff member and where appropriate, in consultation with parents, other approaches are taken to provide the best opportunities for individual children's educational development.
 Parent and school consultation and partnership are essential for the successful support of children with identified Special Educational Needs.

-A copy of the school's Special Educational Needs Policy is available on request.
+Please see our school's Special Educational Needs Policy.
+A printed copy is available on request.

 The school is accessible to pupils with disabilities within the buildings sited on our upper level.
 There are disabled toilet facilities within these buildings.